vjrantal/cosmos-graph-test/README.md

 ```
 -b 1000
 ```
 - Name of the root node (e.g. Industrial Plant Id).
-This value will serve as the partition key of the Cosmos DB collection.
-It will also be prefixed in all children vertex Ids for convinience.
+This value will serve as the **partition key** of the Cosmos DB collection.
+It will also be prefixed in all children Vertex Ids for convenience.
 ```
 -r plant13
 ```